Ever left a meeting feeling unsure about what was discussed or decided?

 Taking better meeting notes can help you keep track of actionable tasks and key deliverables.
 By documenting any important discussions that take place, you or your team can refer back to your notes later.

-Here are a few tips for taking meeting notes effectively:
+The following are some of the best practices for taking meeting notes effectively:

 - Find your note-taking style: Try different methods and techniques to identify the approach that suits you best.
 Also, look into different meeting notes examples for an idea on how to write one.
 You can use mind maps or Cornell notes.
 If you jot down your notes in your own way, it will help you be more efficient and understand better.